DigPacks/digpacks-translator-pro/README.md

 ## Azure account permissions

+<b>IMPORTANT:</b>

-IMPORTANT: In order to deploy and run this service, you'll need:
+In order to deploy and run this service, you'll need:

 - Azure account: If you're new to Azure, get an Azure account for free and you'll get some free Azure credits to get started.
 - An Azure subscription.
-- Azure account permissions: Your account must have Microsoft.Authorization/roleAssignments/write permissions, such as RBAC Administrator, User Access Administrator or Owner.
+- Azure account permissions:
+  - Your account must have Microsoft.Authorization/roleAssignments/write permissions, such as RBAC Administrator, User Access Administrator or Owner.
 If you don't have subscription-level permissions, you must be granted RBAC for an existing resource group and deploy to that existing group.
   - Your Azure account also needs Microsoft.Resources/deployments/write permissions on the subscription level.
   - If you are not sure if you have the correct permissions, ask your Global Administrator

 #### Services used
 - Power Apps